iClicker Student Response System

 With Moodle integration, instructors no longer need to generate a roster file.
 As students register in Moodle, the student roster and registration data can be downloaded from Moodle to the iClicker gradebook with a click of a button.
 Uploading iClicker scores to Moodle gradebook is a breeze.
 Instructors can easily publish iClicker scores after each session, giving students the ability to track their iClicker session scores throughout the semester.

 To use Moodle integration, you will need to download Concordia’s customized version of the iClicker software from the iCLICKER RESOURCES Moodle page.
-To access the site, log into the MyConcordia portal and click the iClicker Resources link below the “My Moodle Courses” heading.
+To access the site, log in to Moodle and click the iClicker Resources link.
 On the new page, enter iclick into the “Enrolment Key” box and then click the Enroll me button.
 Once on the site, you can download the version of the software that works with your operating system.

 To quickly identify unregistered students after you have already synced the roster, click the Students icon on the gradebook's main window.
 You will find all unregistered students listed under the Unregistered student(s) tab.
 You can export the list by clicking the Export to CSV button.

 If you wish to send a reminder to unregistered students via Moodle, use the Participants list in your course site (found in the “People” block in Moodle).
 You can quickly select the students and send them a Moodle message.

 Reef Polling refers to a feature available in the iClicker software.
 Once enabled, Reef Polling allows students to take part in polling sessions using their mobile devices, such as smart phones, tablets, or laptops.
 An advantage of using the iClicker software with Reef enabled is that students are given the freedom to participate using either an iClicker remote or a mobile device.